ebzzry/ebzzry.github.io/src/y.md

 ## Step 1

-Let's start by defining a procedure named `sum0` that computes the [summation](http://en.wikipedia.org/wiki/Summation) of a positive integer, down to zero.
+Let’s start by defining a procedure named `sum0` that computes the [summation](http://en.wikipedia.org/wiki/Summation) of a positive integer, down to zero.
 In the following snippet, the recursive call happens when `sum0` is applied in the else part of the condition.